BioBoost/word-blaster-solution/README.md

 We are missing some functionality here to accomplish navigation in the game between different "screens".
 This can be fixed by changing the menu items from `std::string` to an object of for example `MenuItem` with a `label` and a `nextScreen` attribute. `nextScreen` can then be an enum that defines where the application should navigate to when the user selected the option.

 Some refactoring of `UserIO` is also required.

+### Step 21 - A WordPlaster Application

+A problem that has snuck on upon is the fact that the main and the `UserIO` class are knowing more than they should. `UserIO` for example knows what difficulties there are.
+It also knows about the menu items.
+This is not good practice.

+The solution lies in a `WordBlaster` class that manages the whole system.
+This one can know about the menu, difficulty and such.

+This class is not to be confused with the `Game` class, which knows about the game logic itself.

+In this step we'll start with the refactor process of `main()`.